psatler/meetapp-backend/README.md

 ### _Listing the subscriptions_

-There is a route to list the meetups that the logged user is registered.
+There is a route to list the meetups that the logged user is registered. :ballot_box_with_check:

 Only list those meetups that haven't happened yet.
-Also, sort the nearest meetup as first ones of the list.
+Also, sort the closest meetup to happen as first ones of the list. :ballot_box_with_check:

 #